RobertKirk/tinystories-wrappers/README.md

 You should extract the models from that file, and then look at [model_names.md](model_names.md) to see which model is which.

+The tokenizer for these models is in `tokenizers/`.
+You will need to copy these files to the `DATA_CACHE_DIR` you're using for model checkpoints.

 ## Running Training

 To run training, use `python train.py <args>`.
 You can create a specific training configuration by copying a file in `configs` and adjusting the arguments to your needs, and arguments can also be overridden on the command line, like so: